derek-moon/social-sneaker-react/README.md

- - Social Media Application featuring
+## Social Media Application
+This app was creating using a backend REST API server with Node.js and Express.
+React with Redux on the client side.

 ## Social Media Application with the the following features: